Steemhunt/whitelist/steemhunt/criteria.md

 ## Blacklist
 We blacklist users for 30 days if the user attempts any of the following actions:

-1. Operates alternative accounts to disrupt Steemhunt voting pool and its ranking chart
+1. Operates alternative accounts to disrupt Steemhunt voting pool, its ranking chart, and HUNT token airdrops
 2. Creates spam posts or comments
 3. Commits Plagiarism